 If your business is looking to grow or gain greater market share, analyze the ways you’ve spent your money in the past.
 Maybe there are more efficient ways your team can utilize your marketing budget, or maybe you need to budget a higher percentage on that five to 15% scale (or even go beyond it if you already meet the threshold).
 A larger investment can help you harness the right tools to connect with your target market and generate more revenue.

 One of the first steps in figuring out your marketing budget is looking into your company’s gross or estimated revenue.
-Let’s take a look at small businesses.
+Let’s take a look at marketing budgets for small businesses.

 According to the U.S. Small Business Administration, small businesses, or businesses with revenues under five million, should allocate seven to eight percent of their revenues to marketing.
 This percentage assumes you have a profit margin of 10 to 12%.